 The text of the letter should be 10-12 font size and usually Times New Roman font.
+It should also be single spaced and before/after paragraphs set to zero.
 There is a colon (:) after the salutation and a comma (,) after the complimentary close.
 Always make sure you proofread your letter.
-There is never an acceptable excuse to have spelling and grammar errors in a business letter.
+There is never an acceptable excuse to have spelling or grammar errors in a business letter.
+A letter containing spelling and grammar errors is not taken seriously.
 Remember that the letter presents the company that you work for.
 Watch Mrs. Rush's YouTube video on how to prepare a business letter and then it will be time to write your own.

 Mrs. Jennifer Reed

 Create a 3 paragraph letter.
 Mrs. Reed contacted our company last week complaining about her Internet service.
 During the past month, her Internet has been unavailable 3 times and much slower than normal.
 When she called our customer service line, she was put on hold one time for 45 minutes and another time for 30 minutes.
 All of the items Mrs. Reed mentioned are unacceptable from Forsyth Internet Provider (our company.)
 Please apologize to Mrs. Reed.
 Assure her that it is not our practice to keep customers on hold any longer than necessary (and certainly not 45 minutes).
 Offer her a $75 credit on her Internet bill and assure her that we value her as a customer.

 Use your name and Customer Service Representative title as the sender of the letter.

 A memo (short for memorandum) is used to communicate information quickly and informally within a business or organization.
 Today, most memos have been replaced by email.
 However, memos are still used in business especially when transmitting sensitive documents or when it is necessary to send a hard copy (paper copy) of the document.